Tiger-Du/CrowdAudit/README.md

 CrowdAudit is a full-stack application that enables evaluation of generative AI.

-CrowdAudit can be interacted with as:
+CrowdAudit can be used as:

 - A local application in Python
 - A Docker container